thibthib/mastic/packages/mastic-node-server/README.md

 Bakes custom polyfills for each user's browser.
 Heavily inspired by [polyfill service](https://github.com/Financial-Times/polyfill-service)

-Tastes beter with mastic-fetcher for computing the custom request.
+Tastes beter with mastic-filler for computing the custom request.

 ## How to use it